PetarBoshnakov/dice-game/README.md

 Dependencies: no dependencies, packages or wheels needed

-System requirements: as long as the machine can run python on a console it should be just fine
+System requirements: as long as the machine can run python on a console it should be just fine.
+Test pull push

 [^1]: The game is developed in Python so it should be platform agnostic.
 However, there might be some glitches when used on other operating systems when system calls are concerned.